mohammedhank91/Convert-currency/README.md

 # Currency Conversion Project

-This is a simple currency conversion project using HTML, CSS, and JavaScript.
+This is a simple currency conversion project using Python , Flask ,HTML, CSS, and JavaScript.
 It allows users to convert an amount from one currency to another using real-time exchange rates retrieved from an API.

 ## Features